FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

-The previous one-shot trackers usually learn $512$ dimensional re-ID features following the two-step methods without ablation study.
+The previous one-shot trackers such as JDE \citep{wang2020towards} usually learns $512$ dimensional re-ID features following the two-step methods without ablation study.
 However, we find in our experiments that the feature dimension actually plays an important role in balancing detection and tracking accuracy.
 Learning lower dimensional re-ID features causes less harm to the detection accuracy and improves the inference speed.
+We conduct experiments on different one-shot trackers and find it is a generic rule that low-dimensional (\ie 64) re-ID features achieves better performance than high-dimensional (\ie 512) re-ID features.

-We evaluate multiple choices for re-ID feature dimensionality in Table~\ref{table:dimension}.
-We can see that $512$ achieves the highest \emph{IDF1} and \emph{TPR} scores which indicates that higher dimensional re-ID features lead to stronger discriminative ability.
-However, it is surprising that the \emph{MOTA} score consistently improves when we decrease the dimension from $512$ to $64$.
+We evaluate multiple choices for re-ID feature dimension of JDE and \emph{FairMOT} in Table~\ref{table:dimension}.
+For JDE, we can see that $64$ achieves better performance than $512$ on all the metrics.
+For \emph{FairMOT}, we can see that $512$ achieves higher \emph{IDF1} and \emph{TPR} scores which indicates that higher dimensional re-ID features lead to stronger discriminative ability.
+However, the \emph{MOTA} score improves when we decrease the dimension from $512$ to $64$.
 This is mainly caused by the conflict between the detection and re-ID tasks.
 In particular, we can see that the detection result (\emph{AP}) improves when we decrease the dimension of re-ID features.
-In our experiments, we set the feature dimension to be $64$ which strikes a good balance between the two tasks.
+Different from the re-ID task, low-dimensional re-ID features achieves better performance and efficiency on the MOT task.